lukascechovic/watercooling/fittings/README.md

 ## Fitting diameters

-*As we have to use M5 and M6 sized fitting to fit into Mellow blocks, there is importatn constrain and that inner diametter of M5 sized fitting is aproximatelly 1.8mm independent from tubing connection 2.5mm or 4mm ID.
+*So we have to use M5 and M6 sized fitting to fit into Mellow blocks, there is importatn constrain and that inner diametter of M5 sized fitting is aproximatelly 1.8mm independent from tubing connection 2.5mm or 4mm ID.
 So there is questionable need for 4/6mm tubing as there is up 12 fittings with M5 screws with 1.78mm opening.
 To have complete info M5-4mm OD fitting have 1.66mm hole on tubing side.*

 ![obrázok](https://github.com/lukascechovic/watercooling/assets/12114252/633d5a14-da8f-4478-9ac8-b5561ffab0f7)